-A UIS employee conditioning the provision of a UIS aid, benefit, or service on an individual's participation in unwelcome sexual conduct;

-- 2. Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a UIS education program or activity; or - 3.
-"Sexual assault" as defined in 20 U.S.C.
-1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
-12291(a)(10), "domestic violence" as defined in 34 U.S.C.
-12291(a)(8), or "stalking" as defined in 34 U.S.C.
-12291(a)(30).
+- 1. A UIS employee conditioning the provision of a UIS aid, benefit, or service on an individual's participation in unwelcome sexual conduct; - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a UIS education program or activity; - 3.
+Sexual Assault (as defined by this policy); - 4.
+Stalking (as defined in this policy); - 5.
+Dating Violence (as defined in this policy); or - 6.
+Domestic Violence (as defined in this policy).